You have two options to implement a high-availability solution when you install MySQL 5.7.17 or higher (64-bit) using MySQL Installer:

 entries are stored in the

-You can use MySQL Installer to install MySQL Shell 1.0.9, if it is not installed.
+You can use MySQL Installer to install MySQL Shell 1.0.9 or later, if it is not installed.
 MySQL Shell enables you to manage the sandbox instances.
 To connect with the MySQL Shell on port 3310, execute the following command:

 shell> mysqlsh root@localhost:3310